myeongsuseong/myeongsuseong.github.io/_pages/about.md

 Latest events and news
 ======
+* A research article manuscript titled "Thermal protection of wearable devices under outdoor conditions using radiative cooling films" that Dr. Seong participated as a co-author has been accepted for publication by Optical Materials on June 19, 2025.

 * A research article manuscript titled "Photoacoustic microscopy for visualization of stents in multiple scenarios" that Dr. Seong participated as a co-corresponding author has been accepted for publication by Optics Letters on June 17, 2025.

 * Junhe Liu, Yihai Hu, Mingjian Jia, and Zibo Ji participate in the summer undergraduate research fellowship (SURF) suggested by Dr. Seong in summer 2025.
 Welcome all!

 * Dr. Seong will give an invited talk about biomedical engineering for Korean high school students in Shanghai on May 23, 2025 and an invited talk entitled "A brief introduction to optical tools for biomedical engineering researches (tentative)" at the 2025 Spring Conference of Korean Scientists and Engineers Association in China on May 24, 2025.

 * A research article manuscript titled "Estimating PM2.5 exposures and cardiovascular disease risks in the Yangtze River Delta region using a spatiotemporal convolutional approach to fill satellite data gaps" that Dr. Seong participated as a co-author has been accepted for publication by Toxics on May 12, 2025.

-* Jingxuan's conference proceeding manuscript entitled "YOLO-ASFF: A model for Detecting Tomatoes of Different Maturities Based on Improved YOLO v5s" has been accepted for publication by 2025 7th International Conference on Software Engineering and Computer Science (CSECS 2025) on March 7, 2025.
-Congratulations Jingxuan!